blinklet/learning/data-science/000-use-environment-variables.md

 (env) > python my_program.py
 ```

+When you set environment variables this way, they are not permanent and will disappear when you close the environment; for example, when you close your terminal window.

-I do not discuss how to permanently setting environment variables on a system in this post because it can be done [multiple ways on each type of system](https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html) and I feel that using *.env* files is the better way for programmers to manage persistent environment variables.
+I do not discuss how to permanently set environment variables in this post because it can be done [multiple ways on each type of system](https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html) and I feel that using *.env* files (see below) is the better way for programmers to manage persistent environment variables.

 ## Protecting secrets